Mohammed Shia' al-Sudani

-Mohammed Shia' al-Sudani (Note: محمد شياع السوداني) (born 4 March 1970) is an Iraqi politician and former engineer who has been the prime minister of Iraq since 27 October 2022.
+Mohammed Shia' Sabbar al-Sudani (Note: محمد شياع صبار السوداني) (born 4 March 1970) is an Iraqi politician and former agricultural engineer who served as the prime minister of Iraq from 2022 to 2026.
+Towards the end of his term, he also served temporarily as the acting minister of defence.
 Prior to his premiership, he held a number of ministerial positions; namely, minister of labour and social affairs, acting minister of industry and minerals, acting minister of trade, acting minister of migration and the displaced, acting minister of finance, acting minister of agriculture, and minister of human rights.

-Furthermore, he has also held the position of governor of Maysan, and mayor of Amarah.
+He has also held the position of governor of Maysan, and mayor of Amarah.
 In 2025, The Muslim 500 included him among the most influential Muslim politicians.
+He is a member of the Coordination Framework.

 Early life and education

 Mohammed Shia' al-Sudani was born in Baghdad on 4 March 1970, to a middle-class Shia Arab family.
 Hailing originally from the province of Maysan in southern Iraq, his father worked as an employee at the Agricultural Cooperative Bank of Iraq.
-His father as well as five other members of his family were executed for being members of the Islamic Dawa Party, a banned party at the time that opposed the Ba'athist rule of Saddam Hussein in Iraq.
+When Al-Sudani was around 10 years old, his father as well as five other members of his family were executed for being members of the Islamic Dawa Party, a banned party at the time that opposed the Ba'athist rule of Saddam Hussein in Iraq.

 Al-Sudani graduated from the University of Baghdad and holds a bachelor's degree in agricultural science and a master's degree in project management.

 Early career

 Before the invasion of Iraq, al-Sudani lived a modest apolitical life as an agricultural engineer.
-In 1997, al-Sudani was appointed to the Maysan Agriculture Office, where he was subsequently appointed to a number of senior positions in the office such as the head of the Agriculture department, head of the Ali Al-Sharqi City Agriculture department, and head of the Agricultural Production department.
+In 1997, al-Sudani joined the Maysan Agriculture Office, where he was subsequently appointed to a number of senior positions in the office such as the head of the Agriculture department, head of the Ali Al-Sharqi City Agriculture department, and head of the Agricultural Production department.
 He was also the supervising engineer in the National Research Program with the Food and Agriculture Organization of the United Nations.